 Is Dehydration a Sign of Elder Abuse?

 If you suspect a loved one and other patients at a nursing home are not being properly hydrated, it’s important to speak with an experienced attorney.
 At Kirshenbaum & Kirshenbaum, we can investigate your concerns and help determine if there’s been nursing home neglect.
-If you’re ready to get started on your case, fill out the online contact form on our website.
+If you’re ready to get started on your case, fill out the online contact form on our website to talk to our nursing home abuse attorneys.